opencivicdata/docs.opencivicdata.org/proposals/drafts/reconciliation.rst

    :form birth_date: (optional) the birth date of the politician
    :form active_date: (optional) a date, date range, year, year range when the politician was seeking or held this office
    :reqheader Authorization: OAuth token to authenticate
-   :status 201 Created: return existing records and linkage history for a politician
+   :status 201 Created: return record id

+.. http::delete:: /identifier/(str:ocd_identifier)

+   Delete the record from politician id

 .. http:post:: /merge